Webpresso CLI

 Export & Portability

 Every Webpresso project is standard code you own.
-Use wp export to produce a self-contained project bundle that can be opened in any editor and run with standard tooling — no Webpresso CLI required.
+Use webpresso workspace export to produce a self-contained project bundle that can be opened in any editor and run with standard tooling — no Webpresso CLI required.
 The exported bundle includes your customer-owned contract roots (apps/, packages/, webpresso/), all generated artifacts, and an ownership manifest describing exactly what Webpresso managed.
-Use wp eject for the same output with a stronger declaration of intent to operate fully independently.
+Use webpresso workspace eject for the same output with a stronger declaration of intent to operate fully independently.

 Export the workspace to a self-contained bundle you can run without the Webpresso CLI.